Rixouu/app-icon-generator/README.md

 4. Preview the icon in real-time on the right side of the page.
 5. Click the "Download Icons" button to generate and download the icon set.

+## Recent Improvements

+- Enhanced UI design for a more modern and user-friendly interface
+- Improved UX with more intuitive controls and feedback
+- Added support for additional icon shapes and effects
+- Optimized icon generation process for faster performance
+- Implemented responsive design for better mobile experience

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.